pingjin/hello-world/README.md

 # hello-world
-Just another repository
+Just another repository;
-this my first creat code repository myself,it looks cool!
+this  is my first  code repository created by  myself,it looks cool!